Tolerance and Resistance

 Tolerance is a decrease in response to a drug that is used repeatedly.
 Resistance is development of the ability to withstand the previously destructive effect of a drug by microorganisms or tumor cells.

 Examples of drugs that result in tolerance include alcohol and opioids.
-One mechanism responsible for tolerance is accelerated metabolism, for example, by induction of hepatic enzymes such as the cytochrome P-450 system enzymes (see Cytochrome P-450).
+One mechanism responsible for tolerance is accelerated metabolism, for example, by induction of hepatic enzymes such as the cytochrome P-450 system enzymes.
+Generally, tolerance leads to increasing doses of a drug being required to produce the same effect.
 Other possible mechanisms are a decrease in binding affinity between a drug and receptor and a decrease in the number of receptors.
 The mechanisms responsible for drug tolerance are not always known.